osocra/boms/2021/11/10/14/labelme.md

 ## Cacao Percentage
-> 70%
+> 60%

 ## Free Of
 - Dairy
 - Gluten
-- Nuts
 - Soy

 ## Blurb
-> Flavors of chicory combine with those of spice and sweet nectar.
-The Osocra Extra Virgin Olive Oil exhibits low acidity and offers secondary notes of hazelnut and brownie, delivered with a smooth-satin mouth feel.
+> This mixture of cashew, rooibos and cinnamon harmonizes with the intensity of dark chocolate.
+Warming Spices, Mellow Earthy tones, indulge your senses and body.
 >
 > Victorian era was a period of extreme social inequality.
 Floriography allowed people to convey complex, secret feelings that would otherwise be impolite to say aloud in such a conservative time.

 ## Ingredients
-> Cacao, Coconut, EVOO Blood Orange
+> Cacao, Cashew, Coconut,

 ## Barcode
 > 21111014